A SWOT analysis looks at the strengths and weaknesses, opportunities and threats facing your business.

 - Involve key personnel in drawing up the action plan to gain their commitment.

 - Keep the analysis and action plan to hand for review before making important decisions.
 For example, as a reminder of what you should be looking for when recruiting a new employee.

-Too often, a SWOT analysis is based on unrealistic and unfounded assumptions.
+Too often, a SWOT analysis is based on unfounded assumptions.
 To make the process as effective as possible, research your market thoroughly and justify conclusions with relevant data.